theislab/scib/docs/source/scib_metrics.rst

 The ``anndata`` objects returned by the integration methods require some processing for most metrics.
 This involves feature selection (highly variable gene selection), PCA, kNN graph computation and clustering.
 For preprocessing, ``scib`` provides the function :func:`~scib.preprocessing.reduce_data`.
-Which preprocessing steps are needed, relies on the output type of the integration and the metric.
+Whether preprocessing steps are needed, and which part of the anndata object preprocessing should be performed on depends on the output type of the integration and the metric.
+Output types of integration methods can be

+    1. feature output: a corrected count matrix
+    2. embedding output:corrected embedding
+    3. kNN output: corrected kNN graph

+Each metrics assumes that the representation it requires (e.g. count matrix, embedding, kNN graph) is available in the ``anndata`` object.
+If that is not the case, the data needs to be preprocessed accordingly or, for cases where that is not possible, the metric cannot be applied to that output type.

 .. figure:: _static/metrics_workflow.png
    :alt: metrics workflow

    Overview of metrics with relation to integration outputs and preprocessing steps.
+   For metrics that require the same data representation as the integration output type, no preprocessing is required (metrics on the left side of the plot).
+For higher dimensional integration outputs than the required metric input (e.g. feature output for embedding metrics), the user needs to preprocess the data (right side).

 Biological Conservation Metrics